 3.2.
 Take a Haunted History Tour

-If you’re a fan of spooky stuff, taking a haunted history tour in New Orleans is definitely something to add to your bucket list.
-The city has tons of tours available that let you explore the creepier side of things.
+If you’re a fan of spooky stuff, taking a haunted history tour in New Orleans is something to add to your bucket list.
+The city has many tours available that let you explore the creepier side of things.

-Ghost stories are part and parcel of New Orleans’ cultural heritage so it really makes sense to do this kind of tour if you are interested at all.
-Just remember though, be sure to research beforehand and pick an experienced guide company – plus dress accordingly.
+Ghost stories are part and parcel of New Orleans’ cultural heritage, so it makes sense to do this kind of tour if you are interested at all.
+Remember, though, be sure to research beforehand and pick an experienced guide company – plus dress accordingly.

 3.3.
 Visit the French Quarter

 The French Quarter is a must-visit spot.
 It’s full of history, culture, and famous attractions.
 One of the top spots in the French Quarter is Jackson Square – a busy public square surrounded by old buildings that has a statue of Andrew Jackson on display.
 You can’t miss St Louis Cathedral either; it’s one of America’s oldest cathedrals and boasts stunning Spanish colonial architecture.

 Head to The French Market for local flavor, where outdoor vendors sell everything from fresh produce to handmade crafts.
 And don’t forget about Bourbon Street!
 A stroll down this infamous street will give you an unforgettable taste of New Orleans’ nightlife scene.

 The French Quarter is more than just a bunch of tourist spots – it’s an important part of New Orleans’ past and culture.
 From the influence of French and Spanish colonization to Mardi Gras, the French Quarter has played a big role in creating what makes Crescent City unique.